metagenomics/metagenomics-tk/docs/developer_guidelines.md

   * `MODE` can be either `MD5SUM` or `VERSION`.

   * `EXPECTED`: Depending on the `MODE`, the `EXPECTED` parameter can be either `--expectedVersion=USER_DEFINED_DATABASE_VERSION` or `--expectedMD5SUM=USER_DEFINED_DATABASE_MD5SUM`.

+## Other

+1. Magic numbers should not be used.

+2. Variable, method, workflow, folder and process names should be written in camelcase.